mtxrii/Acacia/NATIVE_FUNCTIONS.md

 #### Math
 * Math.random() - gets random number between 0 and 1.
 * Math.abs() - returns absolute value.
 Takes in a number.

-### Sets
-* Set.sort() - sorts a set.
-Takes in no arguments.
-* Set.filter() - filters a set.
-Takes in a function to apply to every element of the set.
-* Set.find() - returns an index of an element.
-Takes in an object to look for.
-* Set.get() - returns an object in a set.
-Takes in an index.
-* Set.push() - adds an element to the end of a list.
-Takes in a new object to add.
-* Set.pop() - removes the last element of a set, and returns it.
-Takes in no arguments.
-* Set.clear() - empties a set.
-* Set.insert() - adds an element to a set at the given index.
-Takes in an object to add, and an index to put it at.